Tropospheric Chemistry: Measurements

 Please note data access may require authentication.
 Resources for investigators include Data (Igor) Tools (authentication required) and ICARTT Data Format information.
 Use the faceted datasets search tool to search data across all major projects.
 Provided for convenience are also datasets for modellers.

 Field projects since 1999 are identified below.
-Mouse over for general information, or select a project for detailed information and data.
+Mouse over for general info, or select a project for detailed info and data.
 Alternatively, view a table of field missions.

 Aliso Canyon Study